 We are fully committed to promoting bilingualism.
 The children are encouraged to speak Welsh throughout the school day.
-We are delighted with the progress our children are making.
+We are delighted with the progress our children are making and were recently awarded the Bronze Siarter Iaith award.
 Bendigedig!

 P.S.E and Wellbeing